richardantao/next-proxy/README.md

 ```

 # Expectations
-1. When simulting a login on `/login`, the user should be redirected to `/dashboard` after pressing the Login button.
+1. When simulating a login on `/login`, the user should be redirected to `/dashboard` after pressing the Login button.
 2. A user should be redirected from `/dashboard` to `/login` when the user attempts to logout.
 The access token should be destroyed, preventing further access to `/dashboard` unless the user manually logs in again.